-The potential proposer must include the name of a representative to contact, the company/organization name, and business phone number and email address of representative How will my answer be returned? (continued on following page) Potential proposers will not receive personalized or individual email responses to their properly submitted individual questions.
-CCDJFS will respond to all questions asked via email or U.S. Mail will be posted on the Internet website dedicated to this RFP or mailed (if properly requested by the potential proposer), for reference by all potential proposers.
-Clarifying questions asked and county responses to such questions comprise the "Q&A Document" for this RFP Responses will include the relevant page number, heading, and provision in question.
+Questions about this RFP must reference the relevant part of this RFP.2 Please provide the heading and provision section under question, and the page number of the RFP where the provision can be found.
+The potential proposer must include the name of a representative to contact, the company/organization name, and business phone number and email address of representative How will my answer be returned?
+Potential proposers will not receive personalized or individual email responses to their properly submitted individual questions.
+CCDJFS will respond to all questions asked via email.
+Response will be posted on the Internet website dedicated to this RFP.
+Clarifying questions asked and Board responses to such questions comprise the "Q&A Document" for this RFP Responses will include the relevant page number, heading, and provision in question.
 Proposals in response to this RFP are to take into account any information communicated by county in the Final Q&A Document for the RFP.
 Can I view previous RFP's and Proposals for this Program?
 Yes.
 Requests from potential proposers for copies of previous RFPs, past proposals, score sheets, or contracts for this or similar past projects, are Public Records Requests (PRRs), and are not clarification questions regarding the present RFP.
-PRRs submitted in accordance with CDJFS's policy will be honored.
-The posted time frames for counties responses to email questions for RFP clarification do not apply to PRRs.
+PRRs submitted in accordance with Department policy will be honored.
+The posted time frames for Boards responses to email questions for RFP clarification do not apply to PRRs.
 Potential proposers who choose to rely on responses to public records requests when preparing their proposals do so at their own risk.
-Public Records Request Policies may vary.
-IMPORTANT There is an established time period for the Q&A process (see Section 1.3).
+Public Records Request Policies may vary by County.
+IMPORTANT There is an established time period for the Q&A process (see Section 1.2).
 Q&A document will only answer those questions properly submitted within the stated time frame for submission of potential proposers' questions, and which pertain to issues of RFP clarity, and which are not requests for public records.
-There is no obligation to acknowledge incorrectly submitted questions.
+Boards are under no obligation to acknowledge incorrectly submitted questions.